Affordable, sustainable homes and communities

 • 6 affordable housing neighborhoods, three of which are designed to be net zero in energy usage, a total of 47 cooperatively owned homes and 6 rental units.

-• Over 60 acres of farmland held in trust for agricultural use at Stonecrest Farm and Lopez Sound Road Farm & Forest Preserve.
+• Nearly 100 acres of farmland held in trust for agricultural use at Stonecrest Farm and Lopez Sound Road Farm & Forest Preserve.

 • Internships for construction of affordable housing, sustainable agriculture, and Lopez School’s LIFE Program